-COMM 387 - Entrepreneurial Finance
+COMM 387 - Entrepreneurial Finance and Private Equity

 The course covers entrepreneurial and private equity finance.
 It directly addresses questions of students wanting to become entrepreneurs in the near or more distant future, or those who seek key positions in startup companies.
 Motivated by increases in both the supply of and demand for private equity, the course provides understanding of the concepts and institutions involved in entrepreneurial finance and private equity markets.
 The course provides a necessary toolkit to those students who want to be active on the investing side, such as working for banks, venture capital firms, growth equity firms, or corporate venture organizations.
 It will also be useful to anyone who expects to be interacting with entrepreneurs and private equity investors, be it as suppliers, accountants, strategic partners, consultants, customers or other.
 Finally, this course is meant for anybody with a curious mind and a willingness to combine serious analysis with creative thinking.